 At just before 7 am on the Sunday morning we were woken by loud rattling.
 My split-second thought was that it was the troupe of black monkeys we’d seen the day before jumping around on our roof, but then I realised the room was actually shaking.
 My next thought was the kids.
 Richard and I ran from our room to their room next door.
 Alice and Tom were sat up in bed, huddled together, screaming.
 We tried to calm them down but also knew we needed to get outside – and quickly.

 Grabbing their hands we ran out of the room together, where we met our fellow residents in various states of undress.
 Everyone was in a state of equal shock.
 What just happened?
 Was it really an earthquake?
 Was everyone out?
 Was everyone OK?

 Two Dutch girls were particularly badly shaken and were crying.
 The roof of their room (unlike ours) was tiled and many tiles had fallen off and the centre of the roof collapsed.

 Mr Di, the Home Stay owner confirmed it was an earthquake, though he couldn’t say where.
 His advice was that we should remain outside the building as more earthquakes were predicted to follow.
 Another guest recommended we grab our passports and money.
-She had received an SMS which told her a 6.5 earthquake had occurred in the area of the Rinjani Volcano.
-We could see it in the distance, and think about all the people we'd seen yesterday.
+She had received an SMS that told her a 6.5 earthquake had occurred in the area of the Rinjani Volcano.
+We could see it in the distance, and think about all the people we’d seen yesterday.